aabversteeg/hetzner-data-docker-cluster/README.md

 ##Prerequisites:
  - Verified Hetzner account
- -
+ - One or more virtual machines up and running.
+Must be placed in a single project.

 ## Setup
-Create the .env file and add your API token:
+Create the .env file and add your Hetzner API token:
 HCLOUD_TOKEN=...

 ## Commands